mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 **How to use Task Management**
-* On the main or journaling screen by tapping to *My tasks* you can see a preview of all your taks.
+* On the main or journaling screen by tapping to **My tasks** you can see a preview of all your taks.
-* Tapping on *(+)add* button you can add a task allowing you to set title,priority ,location ,date.
+* Tapping on **(+)** button you can add a task allowing you to set title,priority ,location ,date.
-* Tap on *save* button and your task is ready.So simple!!!
+* Tap on **save** button and your task is ready.So simple!!!
 * You can mark tasks as complete to track your progress.

 **How to use AI Chat**
 * Every screen contains AI chat button to interact effortlessly.
-* When it comes to Experiences screen AI
+* Tap it and AI chat will resolve all your queries.

-**AI Experiences**
+**How to use Experiences**
-* Discover tailored suggestions for activities and hobbies.
+* By tapping on **Find experiencies** you can see recommended experiencies made by AI.
-* Browse detailed descriptions of new experiences.
+* All the experiencies include detailed descriptions you can read and follow.

 **How to use Motivational Calendar**
 * Motivational calendar can be accessed through main and journaling screen.